 - Wait 10 seconds.
-The iPad will take a few moments to fully recognize a connected device.
+The iPhone or iPad will take a few moments to fully recognize a connected device.

-If you still get the error above, or if the class compliant device does not function within 10 seconds of connection, the device likely requires more power than the iPad can supply.
+If you still get the error above, or if the class compliant device does not function within 10 seconds of connection, the device likely requires more power than the iPhone or iPad can supply.

 Note that Apple can and has altered how much juice the iPad can offer connected devices, so what may have worked without a powered hub in the past, may not necessarily work in the future.
 If you discover that a device in this list requires a powered hub, let us know!

 - MPK mini

 - MPK mini MKII